 - How do you provide a simple and quick searching mechanism via a user interface for the administrator?

 - How do you make these logs available via an API?

 When you think of a distributed search engine, the first thing that comes to mind is Elasticsearch.
 It is highly scalable with near real-time search and available as a fully managed service in AWS.
 So, the journey started with the thinking of storing these event logs in Elasticsearch and all the different applications pushing logs to Elasticsearch using Kinesis Data Firehose.

 Components involved in this architecture

 - Kinesis Agent – Amazon Kinesis Agent is a standalone Java software application that offers an easy way to collect and send data to Kinesis Data Firehose.
-The agent continuously monitors event log files on the EC2 Linux instances and sends them to the configured Kinesis Data Firehose delivery stream.
+The agent continuously monitors event log files on EC2 Linux instances and sends them to the configured Kinesis Data Firehose delivery stream.
 The agent handles file rotation, checkpointing, and retry upon failures.
 It delivers all of your data in a reliable, timely, and simple manner.
 Note: If the application that needs to write to Kinesis Firehose is a Fargate container, you will need a Fluentd container.
-However, this focuses on the application running in the Amazon EC2 instances.
+However, this article focuses on applications running on Amazon EC2 instances.

 - S3 – An S3 bucket can be used to back up either all records or records that fail to be delivered to Elasticsearch.
 Lifecycle policies can also be set to auto-archive logs.